Muchmor History, Family Crest & Coats of Arms

 - Origins Available:

 Muchmor is a name that was carried to England in the great wave of migration from Normandy following the Norman Conquest of 1066.
-The Muchmor family lived in Essex.
-The name, however, is a reference to Montfitchett in Calvados, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The Muchmor family lived in "Monfichet, or Montfiquet, in the arrondissement of Bayeaux, said to be so named from their Scandinavian ancestor. "

 Early Origins of the Muchmor family